PDFs by language

 If the cancer does not respond to chemo (and the breast is still very swollen and red), surgery cannot be done.
 Either other chemo drugs will be tried, or the breast may be treated with radiation.
 Then if the cancer responds (the breast shrinks and is no longer red), surgery may be an option.

-Treatment after surgery and radiation often includes additional systemic treatment.
-This is known as adjuvant therapy and can include chemo, hormone therapy (tamoxifen or an aromatase inhibitor) if the cancer cells contain hormone receptors, and/or trastuzumab if the cancer is HER2-positive.
+Treatment after surgery often includes additional (adjuvant) systemic treatment.
+This can include chemo, targeted therapy, hormone therapy (tamoxifen or an aromatase inhibitor) if the cancer cells have hormone receptors, the oral chemo drug capecitabine (Xeloda) if the cancer is triple-negative, the PARP inhibitor olaparib (Lynparza) if the woman has a BRCA mutation,and/or trastuzumab, pertuzumab or ado-trastuzumab emtansine if the cancer is HER2-positive.

 Patients with metastatic (stage IV) IBC are treated with systemic therapy.
 This may include: